EvgeniAnastasov/cars-react-firebase-app/README.md

-# Getting Started with cars-react-firebase-app
+# cars-react-firebase-app

 ## Description

 Single Page Application with React and Firebase

+## Functionality

+- Register/Login
+- full CRUD operation for logged in users only

 ## Used Technologies